L-system: Example 2: fractal (binary) tree

 The push and pop refer to a LIFO stack (more technical grammar would have separate symbols for "push position" and "turn left").
 When the turtle interpretation encounters a '[', the current position and angle are saved, and are then restored when the interpretation encounters a ']'.
 If multiple values have been "pushed," then a "pop" restores the most recently saved values.
-Applying the graphical rules listed above to the earlier recursion, we get:
+Applying the graphical rules listed above to the earlier recursion, one gets: